KnossosNET/Knossos.NET/README.md

 <br /><br />
 ## **Software Rendering Mode:**<br />
-By default Knet will render the UI in the GPU, can be set to run completely on software rendering what effectively avoids any use of the user GPU, this will come at the cost of increased CPU usage, what should not be a problem when in idle.
+By default KnossosNET will render the UI in the GPU, can be set to run completely on software rendering what effectively avoids any use of the user GPU, this will come at the cost of increased CPU usage, what should not be a problem when in idle.
 <br />
 You can force the software rendering mode by using the "-software" Command Line argument or by setting an environment variable "KNET_RENDER_MODE" to "software".